bcgov/forest-management-indicators/README.md

 ### Code
 There is one R script and one RMarkdown file associated with each indicator.

-Most packages used in the analysis can be installed from CRAN using `install.packages()`, but you will need to install [envreportutils](https://github.com/bcgov/envreportutils) and [bcmaps](https://github.com/bcgov/bcmaps) using devtools:
+Most packages used in the analyses can be installed from CRAN using `install.packages()`, but you will need to install [envreportutils](https://github.com/bcgov/envreportutils), [bcmaps](https://github.com/bcgov/bcmaps), [bcmaps.rdata](https://github.com/bcgov/bcmaps.rdata) and [rphylopic](https://github.com/sckott/rphylopic) using devtools:

 ```r